Welcome...

 Why does this exercise work so well?

-You can use this exercise in the moment to focus.
+You can use this exercise in the moment as well.

 No problem!

-Disengage and bring it back to the task at hand.
+Disengage it and bring yourself back to the task at hand.

-Regularly practicing this exercise will develop an automatic response to clear the mind whenever there is a need to concentrate.
+Regularly practicing this exercise will develop an automatic response to clearing the mind whenever focus is lost.

 It becomes a natural process.